amolchandurkar/api-sandbox/README.md

 # Payment API Sandbox

 This example project simulates merchant payment order APIs for PayPal and Alipay using Java 21, Spring Boot, and WireMock.
-It is designed for integration testing in a sandbox environment, allowing you to test payment flows without connecting to real payment providers.
+It is designed for integration testing in a sandbox environment, allowing you to test API flows without connecting to real API Service providers.
+Alipay and PayPay are just use for example.

 ## Features